elugens/hello-javascript/docs/general-javascript-questions/advanced-functions/variable-scope-closures.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> The three types of variable scope in JavaScript are global, function, and block scope, each with its own rules for variable accessibility and visibility.<br /><br />
+  <div><strong>Interview Response:</strong> The three types of variable scope in JavaScript are global, function, and block scope, each with its own rules for variable accessibility and visibility.
   </div>
   </div>
 </details>